5 min read

 Field Experience: Transforming Clients Using Azure Containers

 Over the past few years, our team has helped enterprise clients modernise their apps using containerisation and Microsoft Azure.
-Here’s how we approach it:
+Here is how we approach it:

-We help lift-and-shift Docker workloads to AKS, providing automation, governance, and CI/CD pipelines with GitHub Actions and Azure DevOps. -
+• Migration to Azure Kubernetes Service (AKS).
+We help lift-and-shift Docker workloads to AKS, providing automation, governance, and CI/CD pipelines with GitHub Actions and Azure DevOps.

-For clients embracing serverless, we offer guidance on adopting microservices containerised workloads and running them on Azure Container Apps—enabling event-driven scaling and seamless integration with Dapr, Azure Functions, and Logic Apps. -
+• Re-architecture with Azure Container Apps.
+For clients embracing serverless, we offer guidance on adopting microservices containerised workloads and running them on Azure Container Apps, enabling event-driven scaling and seamless integration with Dapr, Azure Functions, and Logic Apps.

-We embed security from day one—integrating Azure Defender for Containers, private container registries (ACR), and Azure Policies for compliance. -
+• DevSecOps integration.
+We embed security from day one.
+Integrating Azure Defender for Containers, private container registries (ACR), and Azure Policies for compliance.

 Final Thoughts

-Containerisation isn’t just a technology trend—it’s a transformation.
-From my decade-long journey—from manually configuring chroot jails to deploying serverless containerised services at scale—containers have consistently delivered value across development, security, and infrastructure.
+Containerisation is not just a technology trend.
+It is a transformation.
+From my decade-long journey, from manually configuring chroot jails to deploying serverless containerised services at scale, containers have consistently delivered value across development, security, and infrastructure.

 As we move deeper into 2025, containers are evolving further with WebAssembly, edge computing, and AI workloads now being containerised too.

-Whether you’re a developer starting out or a cloud architect modernising legacy systems, understanding containers is essential to staying competitive.
+Whether you are a developer starting out or a cloud architect modernising legacy systems, understanding containers is essential to staying competitive.

 And remember: the container you build today may very well be the foundation of the platform you scale tomorrow.